 All the Light Storm LED panel lights have built in yokes, so you don’t need a tilt-able adapter for a light stand.

-UPDATE: Recently Aputure announced an upcoming series of Amaran panel lights called Tri-8, that will not only have 888 LEDs, but will feature the heavy-duty aluminum build quality that the Light Storm series have.
+UPDATE: Recently Aputure released a new series of Amaran panel lights called Tri-8, that not only have 888 LEDs, but feature the heavy-duty aluminum build quality that the Light Storm series have.
 But they’ll still be light weight, portable, and run off Sony NP batteries.
-So when these lights come out, you’ll have an even more difficult decision to make.

 So, as a basic comparison between the two series, the Amaran lights are incredibly light and take up very little space or weight, but they’re still powerful enough to use as key lights for interviews.
 They are so light, even with batteries, that you can attach them to anything with a Gorillapod little tripod or Dinkum clamps.
 The plastic build quality, however, is not meant to take a lot of abuse, so you can’t expect the same level of build as similarly spec’d lights that cost 10x as much.